 He does not like writing in the third person.

 I am currently a Thomas J. Watson fellow, traveling the world working with communities that invent instruments, and composing pieces for them.
-I also recently graduated from Oberlin College and Conservatory, with degrees in music composition, geology, and film.
+As of May, I am a graduate of Oberlin College and Conservatory, with degrees in music composition, geology, and film.

 A lot of my creative career is spent tinkering.
 From classical scores to film soundtracks, I like to experiment with the sonic qualities of everyday objects.
 I've composed pieces for sampled cattle auctioneers, sound designed car commercials using blenders, and rigged up tightropes with electromagnets, treating them like oversized guitar strings.
 My work for advertising has appeared on content produced for Greenpeace, Nike, Ford, TED, and many more.
 Films I have scored for have received accolades from Cleveland International Film Festival, Cannes, Balkanima and several others.